scipy-conference/scipy_proceedings/papers/matthew_craig/matthew_craig.rst

 -------------------------------------------------------

-While a detailed description of astronomical data analysis is beyond the scope of this talk, some appreciation of the steps involved is useful for understanding its motivation.
+While a detailed description of astronomical data analysis is beyond the scope of this paper, some appreciation of the steps involved is useful for understanding its motivation.

 An image from a CCD camera on a telescope is simply an array of pixel values.